 2. Combine the wet ingredients in a bowl; combine the dry ingredients except the chocolate chips in a separate bowl.
 Set aside.

 3. Using a flexible spatula, toss 2 tablespoons of the wet ingredients with the chocolate chips in a small bowl.
 Add 1/4 cup of dry ingredients.
-Toss again to coat evenly.
+Toss again to coat evenly.4.
+Mix the butter, shortening, and sugars in the bowl of a standing mixer with the paddle attachment until the combination is well creamed, about 3 minutes.

 5. Add the egg and yolk one at a time.